fonttools/fontbakery/README.md

 ```

 This is particularly useful if you are running `fontbakery` in a python virtual environment, i.e. not a system-wide installation.

+### Font Bakery mantainence

+This project is currently maintained by Felipe Corrêa da Silva Sanches <juca@members.fsf.org> with very frequent contributions from Lasse Fister, Marc Foley and Dave Crossland.

+Releases to PyPI are performed by updating the version metadata on setup.py and then running the following commands:

+ python setup.py bdist_wheel
+ twine upload dist/*